Minnesota Vikings v New York Giants

 In Week 1, there were no flags for such a tackle.
 But that doesn't mean it didn't take place.

 Sources tell CBS Sports the NFL identified two hip-drop tackles that should have been called on the field as penalties.
-The defenses who performed the tackles will be subject to fines, which will be announced Saturday afternoon.
+The defenders who performed the tackles will be subject to fines, which will be announced Saturday afternoon.

 The tackle, which owners voted to penalize during the league meetings in the offseason, was seen in the Vikings-Giants and Jets-49ers games, and both resulted in missed time for players.